aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 ---
 ### Channels
-The channels configuration for an OPCDA source holds configuration data to read values from items on the source OPCDA server.
-The element is a map indexed by the channel identifier.
-Channels can be "commented" out by adding a "#" at the beginning of the identifier of that channel.
+Map of data channels defined for this source, where each channel is identified by a unique key.
+Channels can be temporarily disabled by prefixing their identifier with '#'.

 **Type**: Map[String,[OpcdaChannelConfiguration](#opcdachannelconfiguration)]